ereisher/Final_Project/steps.md

     - Bulid the manifest file using 'manifest_builder.py' and specifiying -i SRR_Acc_List.txt -p path_to_the_raw_reads
     - Use Silva-138-99-nb-classifier as the reference database
     - Make sure these files are included in the 'qiime2' directory: metadata.tsv, manifest, and silva database.
-    - Edit the path in line 8, 9, and 20 to match your own file organization in demux.slurm
     - Run demux.slurm
-    - Edit the path in line 8, 9, and 31 to match your own file organization in dada2.slurm
     - Run dada2.slurm
-    - Edit the path in 8, 9, and 15 to match your own file organization in diversity.slurm
     - Run diversity.slurm

 3. Run LEfSe- files can be found in the [LEfSe folder](https://github.com/ereisher/Final_Project/tree/main/LEfSe)